Radonoxius/RustyCompose-App/README.md

 ### Usage
 Configure the (absolute) path of the NDK-clang in `rust/.cargo/config.toml` file.
 This config is common for all crates in `rust` folder.
 Replace all '<>'.

-You can add native android dependencies to crates individually using `build.rustflags` key in individual crate's config.toml.
+You can link to native android dependencies to crates individually using `build.rustflags` key in individual crate's config.toml.

 Use this command to compile a rust crate:
 ```